forevermatt/mosaic/Plan.md

 ---

 D.1.
-Get signature of each source image.
-  2. For each slice, find the best match in the source images, not excluding any yet.
+For each slice, find the best match in the source images, not excluding
+     any yet.
+  2. Take the most accurate match we found and record it in our final list.
+  3. Take the next most accurate match.
+If that source image is available, record it; if not, find a new best match for that slice from among the available source images.
+Start this step (D.3) over.
+  4. Repeat step D.3 until all the slices have a match.

 ---

 D.1.a.
-Downsize the slice to 1 pixel.
-Record color.
+Get signature of the current slice.
     b.
-If/when necessary, up to a finite limit, downsize the original slice to four (4) times as many pixels as last time.
-Record colors.
+Compare it with each source image's signature and make a note of which one is the best match.

 ---

+D.1.a.i.
+Downsize the slice to 1 pixel.
+Record the color.
+     ii.
+If/when necessary (to find a more precise match), up to a finite limit, downsize the original slice to four (4) times as many pixels as last time.
+Record the color of each pixel.

+---

-D.2.a.
-If the 1-pixel color color matches at least as well as any other source
+D.1.b.i.
+If the 1-pixel color matches at least as well as any other source images
-       images so far, keep it.
-Forget any that don't match as well.
+         so far, keep it.
+Forget any that don't match as well. ii.
-    b.
 If we have several equal matches, compare the next higher resolution.
-       Repeat until we found a "best" match (up to a finite limit).
+         Repeat until we found a "best" match (up to a finite limit, taking the first of our current "best" matches found if the limit is reached). iii.
-    c.
 Record how accurate a match it was.

 ---

 E.1.
-Take the most accurate match we found and record it in our final list.
-  2. Take the next most accurate match.
-If that source image is available, record it.
-If not, find a new best match for that slice from among the available source images.
-Start this step (E.2) over.
-  3. Repeat step E.2 until all the slices have a match.
+Create a new empty image.
-  4. Assemble the mosaic from the data in our final list.
+  2. Insert each of the source images from our final list of best matches.

 ---